kushalseth/DataStructure/README.md

 I will build the logic, code and then debug the coding problems in my youtube series of #LogicCodeDebug.
 So, this is going to be a step by step solution of coding problems.
 I believe, everyone has it's own way of learning.
 For few problems, it's easy to understand by just seeing the Logic but for few we need to debug them.

 Please join me in this Journey.
-If it's helpful, please give Star on GitHub or Like on YouTube, each star and like is a motivation.
+If it's helpful, please give Star on GitHub, each star is a motivation.

 I will be covering all the topics with videos at my channel: https://www.youtube.com/user/kushalseth1408.
 I love to connect with people, Let's connect and learn together.